calcmogul/controls-engineering-in-frc/README.md

 * Rework robot odometry equations for use in EKF.

 Add "Partial derivative" to calculus methods appendix.

+Add mecanum and swerve kinematics derivations
+* See ~/frc/state-space-guide/mecanum-kinematics
+* Inverse kinematics derivations?
+* Show going from one to the other with pseudoinverse?

 ### Finish incomplete topics